mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Cooking a fi ne meal: Education, 1–6 hours, Average (+0).
-Calming down an angry Duke who has just been told that you won’t be jumping to his destination on time: Social Standing, 1–6 minutes, Diffi cult (–2).
+Calming down an angry Duke who has just been told that you won't be jumping to his destination on time: Social Standing, 1–6 minutes, Diffi cult (–2).

 Streetwise